International X-ray Observatory

-The International X-ray Observatory (IXO) is a cancelled X-ray telescope that was to be launched in 2021 as a joint effort by NASA, the European Space Agency (ESA), and the Japan Aerospace Exploration Agency (JAXA).
+The International X-ray Observatory (IXO) was a cancelled X-ray telescope that was to be launched in 2021 as a joint effort by NASA, the European Space Agency (ESA), and the Japan Aerospace Exploration Agency (JAXA).
 In May 2008, ESA and NASA established a coordination group involving all three agencies, with the intent of exploring a joint mission merging the ongoing XEUS and Constellation-X Observatory (Con-X) projects.
 This proposed the start of a joint study for IXO.
-NASA was forced to cancel the observatory due to budget constrains in fiscal year 2012.
-ESA however decided to reboot the mission on its own developing Advanced Telescope for High Energy Astrophysics as a part of Cosmic Vision program.
+NASA was forced to cancel the observatory due to budget constraints in fiscal year 2012.
+ESA, however, decided to reboot the mission on its own developing Advanced Telescope for High Energy Astrophysics as a part of Cosmic Vision program.

 Science with IXO

 X-ray observations are crucial for understanding the structure and evolution of the stars, galaxies, and the Universe as a whole.
 X-ray images reveal hot spots in the Universe – regions where particles have been energized or raised to very high temperatures by strong magnetic fields, violent explosions, and intense gravitational forces.
 X-ray sources in the sky are also associated with the different phases of stellar evolution such as the supernova remnants, neutron stars, and black holes.

 IXO would have explored X-ray Universe and address the following fundamental and timely questions in astrophysics: